|Note carefully that when you apply an effect to a time-stretched clip the changed speed of the clip will be automatically rendered.

 When set to the half way position (0.5), the fade is approximately a "constant power" type curve, and will usually maintain a fairly steady volume throughout the crossfade.

 The first step is to align the tracks (they may be mono or stereo tracks) so that the start of the lower track overlaps the the end of the upper track.
-Typically this would be done using the Time Shift Tool.
+Typically this would be done using the Clip-handle drag-bars.
 Then the overlapping region must be selected.
 Selecting may be achieved by clicking on the upper track at the start position of the crossfade, then while holding down the left mouse button, drag down and across to the end of the crossfade region in the lower track.

 The Crossfade Tracks effect can then be applied to complete the fade out and fade in.